-Werfen Ice Caves in beautiful Austria, is a truly incredible experience.
+Werfen Ice Caves in beautiful Austria is a truly incredible experience.
 Werfen is the largest ice cave in the world and features stunning natural ice sculptures.
 At over 30 miles in length, a guided tour is the only way to explore the caves.
 The tour lasts about an hour and a half.

 To get to the caves you must go on a 20-minute hike from the parking lot.
 Next, you go on a stunning cable-car ride over the mountains.
 This is followed by another 20-minute hike up the side of the mountain.
 The views are breathtaking.
 Then, the tour brings at the mouth of the cave.
-After a kilometre into the cave, you are treated to views of ice giants, cathedral-like caverns and loads of stalagmites and stalactites.
+After a kilometer into the cave, you are treated to views of ice giants, cathedral-like caverns and loads of stalagmites and stalactites.

 Kids will love the ascent in the cable car, chilly air, amazing views and sense of exploration and discovery that the Werfen Ice Caves has to offer!

 Kid Difficulty 1/10 – 3/10 (Difficulty increases with tour packages)